 Not only does a private room through Airbnb give you a comfortable bed in a room all to yourself, but you also get the added benefit of staying with a friendly local who will help you out with all the best tips and tricks for where you’re staying.

-Depending on where you are, private rooms on Airbnb typically start at around $50 per night.
+Depending on where you are, private rooms on Airbnb typically start at around $80-100 per night.
 If you want to cut costs even further, try and find accommodation a little bit outside the main tourist centre.
 This will inevitably save you some money in the long run.

 If you want to try and cut costs even further, look for a room that allows you access to the kitchen so you can prepare your own meals.
 I will get into the cost of food in California later on in this article, but it’s worth finding accommodation with self-catering facilities if you want to try and cut costs on your eating habits.

 Another way to try and save on accommodation during your trip to California is to camp.
-While wild camping is definitely illegal in the state, there are a number of campsites throughout the state that are infinitely more affordable than a hotel stay.
-It is worth noting, however, that if you’re used to European prices of campsites, you still might be surprised at how much a tent plot will cost in California.
-Through our research, it will cost about $20 per night to pitch a tend in California.
+While wild camping is definitely illegal in the state, there are a number of campsites throughout the state that are infinitely more affordable than a hotel stay, particularly if driving inland to Yosemite through central California or other national parks.

-While a dorm bed in a California hostel will typically start at around $30-40 per night, private rooms can come in at over $100.
+While a dorm bed in a California hostel will typically start at around $40-50 per night, private rooms can come in at over $100.
 So, if you’re travelling as a couple and value your privacy, Airbnb might still be the best choice for you.

-If you are renting a car while visiting California, you also need to factor in the cost of fuel and this is where the state might cut you a break, budget-wise.
+If you are renting a car for your transportation in California, you also need to factor in the cost of fuel and this is where the state might cut you a break, budget-wise.
 While California might have some of the highest fuel prices in the country, the cost is a fraction of what you might expect to pay for petrol in Europe.

 The third constant in your California trip budget that you’re going to need to factor in is the cost of food.
 You need to eat and, unfortunately, that costs money.
-Especially in the trendy California restaurants where such things as tax and a customary 15-20% tip are not factored in.
+Especially in the trendy California restaurants where such things as tax and a customary 20-25% tip are not factored in.

-While eating out in restaurants can be expensive, as it is most everywhere in the western world, supermarket prices can be surprisingly affordable and getting a good portion of your meal at local grocery shops can save a significant amount of your total trip to California cost.
+While eating out in restaurants can be expensive, as it is most everywhere in the Western world, supermarket prices can be surprisingly affordable and getting a good portion of your meal at local grocery shops can save a significant amount of your total trip to California cost.

 Though eating out in high-end restaurants every single night can certainly add up, you also would be missing out if you didn’t sample some of the fantastic gastronomic offerings in this beautiful state.

 If you stay at an accommodation with self-catering facilities (like a hostel or Airbnb), you can end up saving a significant amount of money on your food costs if you prepare a number of your own meals.

-Head to an affordable grocery shop, we like Trader Joe’s, and pick up some easy breakfast and lunch foods and only eat dinner out.
+Head to an affordable grocery shop — we like Trader Joe’s — and pick up some easy breakfast and lunch foods and only eat dinner out.
 Or better yet, pick up enough for all three of your daily meals and you need only spend a fraction of what you would if you ate every meal out.

 If you alternate when you eat out and when you cook for yourself, you can save a lot of money on food, giving you more room for other things in your California travel budget.

-On average, expect to spend around $15-20 per person per day on food while visiting California.
+On average, expect to spend around $20-50 per person per day on food while visiting California.
 If you plan to eat out more, multiply that by two.

 If you’re like us and you’re used to the free museums of the UK or otherwise affordable museums on the European continent, then the price of entry to museums in California is going to come as quite a shock.
 Expect to pay no less than $15-20 for an adult ticket at a state-run museum in the state.

 If you’re keen to go hiking and enjoy some of California’s excellent natural scenery, many of the best hiking trails and routes are in state parks, which costs about $10 (total, not per person) to park and enter.
 If you don’t go into a state park, however, you needn’t spend a dime on a hike.
 The same goes if you’re able to find free parking outside of the park.

 Another iconic California activity is wine tasting, as the state has some of what is considered to be the best wine country in the world.
 If you want to save money on a wine tour to the vineyards themselves, which can really add up in cost, a great idea is to head to some tasting rooms.

 Now that we’ve covered the cost of accommodation, transportation, food, and activities in California, it’s time to tackle the least constant and necessary of budgeting categories: entertainment.

 That is to say, if you love to go out and check out the bars and nightlife of wherever you’re visiting, your entertainment budget is going to need to be higher than if you like to be in bed with a cup of tea by 9 PM.

-A local, non-craft beer at a bar (think Budweiser or Miller) will set you back about $4-5.
-If you venture to one of the many, many craft beer bars (and you should!), expect the price of a pint to be closer to $7-8.
+A local, non-craft beer at a bar (think Budweiser or Coors) will set you back about $5-6.
+If you venture to one of the many, many craft beer bars (and you should!), expect the price of a pint to be closer to $8-10.

 A glass of wine, whether local or imported, runs somewhere around $10-12 in most restaurants and bars and a basic cocktail will often cost about the same, depending on how fancy the establishment you happen to be drinking in is.
 Again, this is all not including tax and tip.
 Please remember that it is essential to tip a bartender even if you don’t get table service (plan for about $1 per drink or at least 15% of the total bill).

-If you like to have a few drinks but don’t particularly like the steep price tag that comes along with it, you can cut a significant amount off of your total California trip cost if you take advantage of some happy hour deals.
+If you like to have a few drinks but don’t particularly like the steep price tag that comes along with it, you can cut a significant amount off of your total trip cost if you take advantage of some happy hour deals.
 Most bars and restaurants have some sort of happy hour (usually lasting from 4-6 PM) that have great deals on drinks and food.

 In summation, depending on your habits, it is easy enough to save money on your entertainment costs.
 Try not to drink every night, purchase alcohol from the shop rather than a bar, or don’t drink at all.
-All in, I would say to budget about $5-10 per day for entertainment.
+All in, I would say to budget about $10-30 per day for entertainment.

-Average California Trip Cost
+California Trip Cost Calculator